---->

 on explanations, as being the best physics possible as long as there were

-even credited to Newton ironically.
-Black box theory was maybe fine
+even credited to Newton incorrectly by 'mainstream' Cartesians.
+Black-box theory was maybe fine

 while nature was seen as being relatively simple, but it perhaps

-looked less intelligible when nature became seen as being more
+looked less intelligible when later nature became seen as being more

-complex - so it could be argued that defined explanation is then
+complex - so it could then be argued that defined explanation is then

 needed to help make a theory more understandable ?
 Or maybe some